Danny Hatters laboratory

 Research Overview

-Research in the Hatters lab is focused on understanding the molecular mechanisms underpinning neurodegenerative diseases involving protein misfolding and aggregation.
-This primarily includes Huntington’s and Motor Neuron Diseases.
-Our efforts involve building new biosensors and methods to track the misfolded and aggregated states of proteins in cells and using these approaches to determine how they interact with the cellular machinery to propagate dysfunction or trigger adaptive responses to stress.
-Other related areas of research include defining the latent efficiency of cells to manage folding of the proteome.
+Research in the Hatters lab investigates the molecular mechanisms driving neurodegenerative diseases involving protein misfolding and aggregation.
+Our primary disease targets are Huntington’s and Motor Neuron Diseases.
+Part of our research determines why proteins become misfolded and aggregated in these diseases and how they interact with the cellular machinery to propagate dysfunction or trigger adaptive responses to stress.
+Other related areas of research include defining the latent efficiency of cells to manage folding of the proteome and developing proteomics approaches to deeply examine the structural and functional changes of proteins in cells as a basis to detect irregularities in molecular functions during disease.

-Our approach is to apply multidisciplinary methods to understand disease mechanisms including proteomics, transcriptomics, computational modeling, cell biology and imaging, and protein biochemistry.
+Our approach is to apply multidisciplinary methods, including proteomics, transcriptomics, computational modelling, cell biology and imaging, and protein biochemistry, to understand disease mechanisms.

 Staff